 Basic Science Research

-Herpes is a familiar term because of cold sores and genital lesions that are caused by herpes simplex virus.
-But herpes is more than herpes simplex virus.
-The term Herpesviridae refers to a large family of viruses, including Epstein-Barr virus, cytomegalovirus, and Kaposis sarcoma-associated herpesvirus that cause diseases ranging from a mild rash to cancer.
+Herpes is familiar because of cold sores and genital lesions caused by herpes simplex virus.
+But herpes is more than that.
+Herpesviridae is a large family of viruses, including Epstein-Barr virus, cytomegalovirus and kaposi’s sarcoma-associated herpesvirus that cause diseases ranging from a mild rash to cancer.

 All humans are infected with multiple herpesviruses by adulthood.
 However, unlike most viruses, herpesviruses are never cleared—that is, the immune system never eliminates these viruses from the body.
 Rather, they persist in certain cells for the life of the host.
 Most of the time there are no symptoms to reveal the underlying infection.
 During this period the virus is in a state of relative dormancy called latency.
 Latency, however, is frequently punctuated later in life by viral reactivation.
 Reactivation, unfortunately, is frequently associated with severe disease.

-For decades, latency has been assumed to be detrimental to the health of the host because it puts the host at risk for reactivation.
-Interestingly, we recently discovered that herpesvirus latency in mice activates the host innate immune system (macrophages and natural killer cells) and thereby provides a potential benefit to the host by increasing the host's resistance against bacteria and tumors.
+For decades, it was assumed that latency was detrimental to the health of the host because it puts the host at risk for reactivation.
+Interestingly, we’ve discovered that herpesvirus latency in mice activates the host innate immune system (macrophages and natural killer cells) and thereby provides a potential benefit by increasing the host's resistance against bacteria and tumors.

 Our current research aims to understand how, at a molecular level, herpesviruses interact with the host immune system during latency.
 This work involves the generation and testing of new viral mutants for their ability to alter the host immune system.
 These studies are pursued in collaboration with Drs.
-Erik Barton at Wake Forest University, Laurie Krug at Stony Brook University, and Craig Forrest at the University of Arkansas.
+Linda van Dyk and Eric Clambley at the University of Colorado, Laurie Krug at Stony Brook University and Craig Forrest at the University of Arkansas.

 Please contact Dr. Douglas White (firstname.lastname@example.org) for an update and more information.